 I came to love them because eventually I got tired of feeling so ... sick of them.
 I just wanted all of these things, while living the lifestyle of an Olympic athlete.
 So, I'm doing squats and sprinting and long-distance running, I'm landing triple-triples and I'm working on (my) triple axel, and the whole time I'm just like, "Ugh, it would be so much better if (my legs) were, like, just bones."

 And people eventually were like, "Hey, that's not how it works.
 And, quite frankly, that's not really your body shape, but think of all of the things that they've done for you."
 It was a slow progression over time.
 I still have days where I don't love-love them, but, generally speaking, I go to bed every night loving everything that they've done for me.

-Figure skating is an incredible sport, and a part of it is the aesthetics of it: the sparkly costumes, the hair in the bun, etc. And everybody ends up having the same body shape.
+Figure skating is an incredible sport, and a part of it is the aesthetics: the sparkly costumes, the hair in the bun, etc. And everybody ends up having the same body shape.
 They tend to be quite short, they tend to be thin, they tend to have a lean, athletic body.

 "In ice skating terms, the words 'fat' and 'heavy' are thrown out often, just as kind of a culture.
 It's not appropriate, but it is something that exists."

 There was always pressure that I felt to look a certain way.
 And there is kind of a competitive nature about it, especially among the women, so the first thing that we'd do when we would greet each other is comment if somebody had lost weight.